marcoalopez/chemical_age_script/README.md

 ![](https://raw.githubusercontent.com/marcoalopez/chemical_age_script/master/header.png)

-This is a simple script written in Python to find the 'chemical' age in monazites analized in electron microprobes.
+This is a simple script written in Python to find the 'chemical' age in monazites analyzed in electron microprobes.
 It uses the following equation (Williams et al. 2007):

 ![](https://raw.githubusercontent.com/marcoalopez/chemical_age_script/master/fig_01.png)